EmilDohne/PhotoshopAPI/docs/doxygen/python/layeredfile.rst

 The LayeredFile class is the main class for interacting with photoshop files as it abstracts away the implementation of the underlying data structures and provides a simple to use interface over a generic image file with layers.
-Below we only document the ``LayeredFile_8bit`` as well as the helper class for construction ``LayeredFile`` but there is one class for each bit-depth noted in :class:`psapi.enum.BitDepth` (``LayeredFile_16bit`` and ``LayeredFile_32bit`` respectively).
+Below we only document the ``LayeredFile_8bit`` as well as the helper class for construction ``LayeredFile`` but there is one class for each bit-depth noted in :class:`photoshopapi.enum.BitDepth` (``LayeredFile_16bit`` and ``LayeredFile_32bit`` respectively).

 The function signature for all of these is the same as with the 8-bit instance.